-Specify the basic parameters of the new database: type in a name for it and specify the SQL server.
-If you are still using MSDE database server version (from HyperLab 2002 or 2005), you have to specify only the computer name.
-In case you are using SQL Server, a name required in the format Computer \ MSSQLHYPERLAB. then just type a dot (".") into the Server box.
+Specify the basic parameters of the new database link: give it a name and specify the SQL server.
+Server name is required in ComputerName \ MSSQLHYPERLAB format.
 Description field may be omitted.
 Click Next if you are ready.

+Note: If you are still using MSDE database server version (from HyperLab 2002 or 2005), you have to specify only the computer name.
+In this case type a dot (".") into the Server box.

 A client configuration window appears now.
 Select the SQL Server authentication method, and type "sa" as user name to log in into the server, as well as the database password.
-Default password is "hlpwd2009" (in case of an upgrade, you may also try hlpwd2002, hlpwd2005 or hlpwd2008).
+Default password is "Hlpwd2021" (in case of an upgrade, you may also try hlpwd2002, hlpwd2005, hlpwd2008, hlpwd2009, Hlpwd2013 or Hlpwd2014).

 Finally click Client configuration button for detailed connection parameters.